tpcav/dayis-today/README.md

 ## How to Visit Site
 - Root domain is 'dayis.today'
-- The only way to excess the site is by the URL [Inset Current Day].dayis.today
+- The only way to excess the site is by the URL [Insert Current Day].dayis.today
 - Example URL for a Monday: "mon.dayis.today"

 ## Getting Started